 Minor patients may apply with consent from a custodial parent or legal guardian.

 Can I be/have a caregiver for a medical marijuana patient in Illinois?

 Yes, medical marijuana patients in Illinois can have a caregiver.
-To apply as a caregiver, follow this process:

 How do I apply for the state program in Illinois?